 A growing number of us are starting to carry around a gadget that may be causing subtle health problems.
 Yes, you have guessed it – it’s the smartphone.

 Do you have any area of your life, which if you could address or overcome it, would make your life better or easier?
 Actually, most people can identify some area of their life that feels a bit ‘stuck’ – and although each type of ‘stuckness’ will be different, there will be one common ingredient.
-This common ingredient is our tendency to avoid emotional discomfort.

 With today’s hectic pace of life there appears to be a greater need to take breaks or holidays.
 In fact, a lot of research now highlights the health benefits of taking vacations.
 For example, the famous Framlington Heart Study in America, followed 12,000 men over a nine year period and found a clear link between the holidays and physical wellbeing.

 Have you ever considered therapy whilst sitting in the comfort of your own home?
 As the internet becomes more established in many people’s lives, it is not surprising that more and more services are being delivered online.

 When was the last time you experienced a sense of awe?
 It isn’t a feeling that we encounter very often and it is quite hard to put into words.
 Interestingly, psychologists are starting to study the impact of awe on people and the results are starting to look interesting.

 As Thomas Edison once said, “If we did all the things we are capable of, we would literally astound ourselves”.
 But unfortunately people don’t tend to do everything they are capable of.
 They tend to get stuck into a rut, neglect their health and find themselves on an accelerating hamster wheel.

 Good self-help books have two important qualities.
 Firstly, they should explain things in a simple, clear and engaging way.
 They should help us to understand ourselves in a whole new light.
 This can be a very reassuring experience.